 NOTE 3: The serving AMF of hosting operator's network acquires the relevant UE subscription data from the participating operator's network during the Registration procedure as described in clause 4.2.2.2.2 of TS 23.502 [3].

 In the case of Indirect Network Sharing, in this Release of the specifications, if hosting operator's network identifies that a UE is not from a participating operator when the UE selects a PLMN ID representing the participating operator, then the hosting operator network rejects the UE with an existing cause value during the registration procedure.
+In addition, if the hosting operator’s network determines that a UE from a participating operator is not authorized to be served at the current geographical location (e.g. for the case where the shared RAN is NTN) based on policy or regulatory restrictions, the hosting operator network shall reject the UE with an existing cause value during the registration procedure.

+NOTE X: For the case where the shared RAN is NTN, if the User Location Information (ULI) received from the RAN (e.g., TAI) does not provide sufficient granularity for the AMF to enforce geographical policies (e.g., Mobility Restrictions or regional restrictions) for the participating operator’s UE, the AMF shall utilize location verification as specified in clause 5.4.11.4 of TS 23.501to ensure that the geographical requirements are met.

 As per any network, after Initial Registration to the shared network and while remaining served by the shared network, the network selection procedures specified in TS 23.122 [17] may cause the UE to perform a reselection of another available PLMN.